lorin/epidemic-register/README.md

 # What is an epidemic register?

-Here's an implementation of an epidemic register from Burckhardt's [Principles of Eventual Consistency][PoEC]
+Here's an implementation of an epidemic register from Burckhardt's [Principles of Eventual Consistency][PoEC] (Fig 1.2, p14), in pseudocode:

 ```
 protocol EpidemicRegister {